Meadea

-Since 1784 the Meadea has undergone significantly reconstruction and renovation and it is now a 1 1/2-story, three-bay, log dwelling with a gable roof.
+Since 1784 the Meadea has undergone significant reconstruction and renovation and it is now a 1 1/2-story, three-bay, log dwelling with a gable roof.
 The side of the house enclosing the cooking hearth was removed leaving it exposed.
-The hearth remains standing and is visible on at the east end of the home.
+The hearth remains standing and is visible at the east end of the home.
 The house rests on a stone foundation and has two attached stone chimneys, one at either end.
-Descendant of Col. Meade continue to live at Meadea.
+Descendants of Col. Meade continue to live at Meadea.

-Meadea is the only remaining 18th century log building in White Post.
+Meadea is the only remaining 18th-century log building in White Post.
 Meadea was listed on the National Register of Historic Places in 1995 located in the White Post Historic District.